PATRIC3/p3_docs/docroot/tutorial/searching_and_sorting/protein_family_features.rst

 Finding a Protein Family by ID
 ------------------------------

 If you know the protein family ID, you can enter the ID in the search bar.
+In the example below, we are looking for the family **PGF_03747214**.
 Select *Genomic Features* in the drop down to get the list of features in the family.

 .. image:: images/protein_family_id.png